By Lawrence Wilson, MD

-The lighter roast coffee, which is a lighter color, is more yin and not quite as good, although it is easier to hold in the colon, which is a benefit some people like.
-It may also be less irritating if you have hemorrhoids, for some reason.
+The lighter roast coffee, which is a lighter color, is more yin and not quite as good, although it may be easier to hold in the colon.
+It may also be less irritating if you have hemorrhoids.

 Coffee can be prepared in the several ways: I have written in bold print the methods I think are best:

 1. Boil with water for 13 minutes in a saucepan.

 3. Use a percolator.
 This is an older method and is not used much today.